Welkom in Haarlem/Nederland!

 Het begint met taal • Kletsmaatjes • online

 These websites offer a way to connect with people in your neighborhood.
 Our students have found taalcoaches here and also were able to help/do voluntary work for people in need.
-You can think of elderly people who need help with groceries, in their garden/with their computer or just a chat over a cup of coffee.
+Think of elderly people who need help with groceries, in their garden/with their computer or just a chat over a cup of coffee.
 It's a great way to start feeling at home and to connect with Dutch people.

 CHECK OUT THESE WEBSITES: